Benefits Of Nicotine Patch For Non Smokers

 Comprehensive Overview

 The history of nicotine research dates back to the early 20th century, with scientists initially focusing on its addictive properties and toxic effects.
-However, as research methods became more sophisticated, studies began to explore the potential therapeutic applications of nicotine.
+Still, as research methods became more sophisticated, studies began to explore the potential therapeutic applications of nicotine.
 Early research showed that nicotine could improve reaction time and attention in smokers.
 This led to investigations into whether similar effects could be observed in non-smokers.

 Trends and Latest Developments